Share Price:

 1879

 Thomas invents gabardine, a lightweight, breathable, weatherproof and tearproof cloth.
-Its genius comes from the small pockets of air which allow for ventilation.
+Its genius comes from the small pockets of air which allow for ventilation, revolutionising Burberry's textile innovation and creative legacy.

 1888